 Starting an online business can be intimidating—especially if you’re doing it for the first time.
 How should you structure your business?
 How will you manage taxes?

-On October 12th, we hosted a webinar with legal expert Sam Vander Wielen about the legal first steps to take when starting an online business.
+In this webinar replay with legal expert Sam Vander Wielen, you’ll learn about online business legal requirements when just getting started.
 Sam is an attorney-turned-entrepreneur, which gives her a unique and comprehensive understanding of business, from the creative aspect to the legal side.

 In this webinar, you’ll learn exactly what you need to know to legally start, protect and grow your membership, including answers to questions like:

 Starting your online business with all the legal pieces in place is one of the best ways to protect yourself and your work.
-Taking proper legal steps helps you:
+Taking proper legal steps to meet basic requirements helps you:

 Step 1: Form Your Business

-Registering your business is the first and most basic step you can take when starting your online business.
+Registering your business is the first and most basic step in online business legal requirements.
 In order to do this, you’ll need to:

 Note: Any name used as the face of the company should also be submitted when you apply for the LLC.